-Interpretations and amendments to published standards effective in 2012
+Interpretations and amendments to published standards effective in 2014

-The Association has adopted the new or revised FRS and Interpretations to FRS (INT FRS) that are mandatory for application from that date.
-Changes to the Association's accounting policies have been made as required, in accordance with the relevant transitional provisions in the respective FRS and INT FRS.
+On 1 April 2014, the Company adopted the new or amended FRS and Interpretations of FRS ("INT FRS") that are mandatory for application for the financial year.
+Changes to the Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.